 Aquafaba - instead of eggs

-Sunflower Seed Butter - instead of butter you'd find in a traditional recipe.
-I use awesome Sunbutter, the best organic sunflower seed butter, but you can also use a nut butter.
+Nut Butter - instead of butter you'd find in a traditional recipe.
+I use awesome nut butter.
+Actually you can use any nut butter or even seed butter.

 How Do You Make Molasses Cookies From Scratch?